ithinu/warbl2raw/README.md

 Original (maybe newer) WARBL2 firmware: https://github.com/amowry/WARBL2

-By now, the mode is set by default, throttled to max 2 messages per 3ms.
+This is a development version with the raw mode enabled by default, throttled to max 2 messages per 3ms.
 Only pressure, tonehole and button events are enabled.

 This mode may require a relatively high bandwidth, thus a single update item
 <type, value> is packed into NOTE ON/NOTE OFF messages as follows: